Community and Support

 Accommodation after Your TEFL Course

 We are here to help you find long-term accommodation in Prague.
-We will give you information during the course and and are here to answer questions and help you with anything you are unsure about.
+We will give you information during the course and are here to answer questions and help you with anything you are unsure about.
 We can help with the search, translations, and if needed, we can go to the viewing with you as well.
 For more detailed information about finding accommodation in Prague and the options available, please click the accommodation guide link below.

 Do I need a visa to enter and work in the Czech Republic?

 If you would like to stay in the Czech Republic and work after the course, and you are not an EU citizen, you will need to apply for a work visa.
-We can provide you will information and help you with obtaining a trade licence and/or visa to work in the Czech Republic.
-We work closely with a visa agency here who can help you with the whole process and we will set up a meeting with them on the first day of the course.
+We can provide you will information and help you with obtaining a trade license and/or visa to work in the Czech Republic.
+We work closely with a visa agency here who can help you with the whole process, and we will set up a meeting with them on the first day of the course.

-For more details on working in and entering the Czech Republic read the blog post to the right.
-If you are unsure whether or not you need a visa or have any questions please get in touch with us here.
+For more details on working in and entering the Czech Republic, read the blog post to the right.
+If you are unsure whether or not you need a visa, or have any questions, please get in touch with us here.

-Life Time Job Support & Job Guarantee
+Lifetime Job Support & Job Guarantee

 We are dedicated to helping you find a teaching job after the course

 During and after the course, the staff at TEFL Worldwide Prague will provide you with information on current job openings in numerous countries, contacts for language schools, and tips for finding jobs all around the world.
-There are teaching opportunities all throughout the globe so you can start exploring your options with us.
+There are teaching opportunities throughout the globe and you can start exploring your options with us.